 - Place paper and drawing tools where children can make signs for their buildings.
 Help children record their block work in sketches, in photographs, or on graphs.

-- Provide props for pretend play, such as empty food containers, costumes, a steering wheel, or a train whistle.
+- Provide props for pretend play, such as empty food containers, costumes, or a steering wheel.

 - Teach number concepts with blocks.
 Have children use sets of blocks, compare blocks, and divide blocks equally between them.
 Store blocks of similar shape together.
 Let children measure with rulers or string.

 - Provide toy animals and plants so structures can become animal homes.
 Provide books on animal habitats for research.